10 Best Free Printable Board Games for ESL Classrooms

 Instead of answering questions like in a quiz show, students are making the questions.
 Each card has a word with a point value.
 Similar to Jeopardy, you create 5 categories.
 Each category has 5 questions with harder cards as a higher point value.

-Because your students are usually chained down at their desk every class, this ESL lesson will get them off their feet.
+Because your students are usually chained down at their desks every class, this ESL lesson will get them off their feet.

 In groups of four, students will walk around the ESL classroom searching for clues.
 While one student is the secretary, the other three are detectives.